reahl/reahl/reahl-doc/doc/tutorial/whathappenedtoajax.rst

    :pyobject: AddressBookPanel

-Since AddressList is a |PagedPanel|, it automatically refreshes and computes its `current_contents` based on the given
+Since AddressList is a |PagedPanel|, it automatically refreshes and computes its :attr:`~reahl.web.bootstrap.pagination.PagedPanel.current_contents` based on the given
 |SequentialPageIndex|.

 .. literalinclude:: ../../reahl/doc/examples/tutorial/pagerbootstrap/pagerbootstrap.py